pdidev/pdi/plugins/decl_hdf5/README.md

     * **Naming Convention**: Subfile names are managed internally by HDF5 and cannot be easily customized.
 They follow a template similar to:
     `[filename].h5.subfile_[contextID]_[subfile_index]_of_[total_subfiles]`
     (e.g., `output.h5.subfile_11273556_01_of_10`)
+    * Please refer to HDF5 official user guide for further information.

 ### DATA_SECTION